SingSky/Deskmini-110-hackintosh/README.md

 ### Others

-The EFI here **doesn't contain** any kext for Wi-Fi and bluetooth cards and SMBIOS information.
-Please find suitable kexts for Wi-Fi cards to work and generate your own valid SMBIOS to be able to use iMessage and FaceTime.
+The EFI here **doesn't contain**  SMBIOS information.
+Please generate your own valid SMBIOS to be able to use iMessage and FaceTime, [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) is recommended.

 ### Some explanations